 Save the dates!
-Our 2018 festivals will be January 25-27 in Charlotte, NC at Carmel Christian School.
-Our 2018 West Coast festival will be February 15-17 at Azusa Pacific University in Azusa, CA. We’ll also be piloting a Texas mini-festival February 23-24 at University Baptist Church in Waco, TX.
+Our 2018 East Coast festival will be January 25-27 in Charlotte, NC at Carmel Christian School.
+Our 2018 West Coast festival will be February 15-17 at Asuza Pacific University in Azusa, CA. We’ll also be piloting a Texas mini-festival February 23-24 at University Baptist Church in Waco, TX.

 At CITA’s Secondary Festivals, students get to: